gm-m/chess-lib/README.md

 ### .undoMove(quantity?: number)

-Undo the last half-move, or the number of moves given in input.
+Undo the number of half-moves given in input.

+### .redoMove(quantity?: number)

+Redo the number of half-moves given in input.

 ### .clear()